 Measurable means you can count or observe it.
 It is necessary in order to know how much progress has been made since last measured.
-Make sure there is consistency in collecting data on the same goal and that measurement standards are the same.
-Even shifts in the person taking the data, time of day and environment can all have an impact on the data collected.
+Make sure there is consistency in collecting data on the same goal and those measurement standards are the same.
+Even shifts in the person taking the data, time of day, and environment can all have an impact on the data collected.

 Additionally, if the goal is to demonstrate knowledge or performance, ask how knowledge or performance is to be demonstrated.
 For example:

 - How are the questions being asked (verbally or written)?